When the future is uncertain, be prepared for anything

 During an economic downturn, companies need to recruit staff who can hit the ground running.
 Time and money spent training a new recruit could be invested more profitably elsewhere in the business, so show that you have the hard skills necessary to make an impact from day one.
 Ensure that your CV captures all the requirements of the job advert, as well as keywords relating to your particular role or industry.
 Time spent researching similar roles on job boards or LinkedIn can pay dividends here.
 If you can show that you have the right industry knowledge and professional skills, you've already ticked some of the most important boxes.

 Keep it concise

-Concentrate on what you do best, what makes you different and what your unique selling point is.
-If you have a few different types of jobs in mind, tailor your CV to fit each potential role you submit for rather than trying to capture everything in one document.
-Otherwise, you'll look like a Jack of All Trades and Master of None; recruiters will struggle to see your area of expertise and you'll come across as rather unfocussed and therefore not as committed to progressing your career in the specific role they're looking to fill.
+Concentrate on what you do best, what makes you different, and what your unique selling point is.
+If you have a few different types of jobs in mind, tailor your CV to fit each potential role you apply for rather than trying to capture everything in one document.
+Otherwise, you'll look like a Jack of all trades and master of none; recruiters will struggle to see your area of expertise and you'll come across as rather unfocused.

 Echo the advert or company website

 Use the same vocabulary that you see in the job advert and on the company website.
 That's not to say you should copy and paste whole chunks of text verbatim, but if they're looking for someone with experience in hotels and restaurants, then make sure you include those two words – don't just say you have experience in hospitality.
 The same goes for the company ethos or values – try to include examples of when you've exhibited those behaviours and echo the language as far as is appropriate.
 When competition is high, you can give yourself an advantage by showing how you will fit into the company and align with their precise requirements.

 As the economy faces a downturn, following these steps will help you to prepare a strong CV that assures your next career move and positions you head-and-shoulders above other candidates.
 Good luck in your job search!